kora-projects/kora-docs/mkdocs/docs/en/documentation/logging-aspect.md

 The entry or exit event itself is written at the level specified in `@Log`, `@Log.in`, or `@Log.out`.
 Argument and result values are added to structured data only when the corresponding detail level is enabled.
+Which detail level is active depends on the effective logger level configured through `logging.level` / `logging.levels` — see [logging levels configuration](logging-slf4j.md#configuration).

 ### Arguments { #argument }